'Survivalist' shooter kills 4 people, including infant, in Lakeland, sheriff says

 While being treated in the ER, the suspect tried to grab a Lakeland officer's gun and he fought with other officers.
 He was later medicated and treated, Sheriff Judd said.

 Deputies made their way inside the home and found an 11-year-old girl with multiple gunshot wounds.
-She was airlifted to Tampa General Hospital where she is in surgery, Sheriff Judd said.
+She was airlifted to Tampa General Hospital where she was in surgery, Sheriff Judd said.

 The 11-year-old girl told deputies there were more people dead inside the home.
 Deputies later found a 40-year-old man, a 33-year-old woman, a 3-month-old infant and the family dog dead in one home, Sheriff Judd said.
 Sheriff Judd also said deputies found the woman holding the baby in her arms.